 So what do you need to get started with podcasting?
 Basically you'll need:

-- Content that can would be appropriate for reading aloud (or video recording if doing video podcasting).
+- Content that is appropriate for reading aloud (or video recording if doing video podcasting).

 - A recording device or program that will record audio or video into an electronic file.
 Examples would include a voice recorder, mobile phone or computer with a microphone and recording software for audio.
 For video, a smartphone or webcam can be used on the low end up to professional video cameras.

-- While not required, a good microphone (or headphones with a microphone), can improve recorded quality.
+- A good microphone (or headphones with a microphone), though not required, can improve recorded quality.
 Pro Tip: Getting a windscreen can reduce popping, hissing and other unwanted sounds when voice recording.
 A windscreen is usually a spongy piece that attaches to the tip of the microphone to help deaden these nuisance and ambient noises.
 If you watch broadcast news, you'll often see these on the microphones the on-the-scene reporters use.
-Also, for true professional podcasters, a studio-quality microphone may be an investment to consider to improve the quality of recording.
+Also, for true professional podcasters, a studio-quality microphone may be an investment to consider to improve the quality of the recording.

 - Program that can be used to convert and edit an audio or video raw recording into a file that can be uploaded to a podcasting service platform.
 Currently, common file formats for podcasting are .MP3 for audio and .MP4 for video, although platforms may allow or require other types of files as well.